Skreamzz/Ishwikiclone/How-To-Enable-OpenRC-&-Start-Services-When-iSH-App-Starts.md

 ```
 I've verified that the following service at least start and appear to work as of iSH 1.0.1 Build 77

-sshd: Extensively tested
+* sshd: Extensively tested
-dcron: Moderately tested
+* dcron: Moderately tested
-apche2: Minimally tested
+* apche2: Minimally tested
-nginx: Minimally tested
+* nginx: Minimally tested

-In addition I've tested the following and they do not work as of this time.
+In addition I've tested the following and they do not work at this time.

-exim
+* exim
-mysqld/mariadb
+* mysqld/mariadb
-syslog-ng: Starts but programs that attempt to log lock-up
+* syslog-ng: Starts but programs that attempt to log lock-up
-rsyslog: Starts but programs that attempt to log lock up
+* rsyslog: Starts but programs that attempt to log lock up
-dbus
+* dbus
-avahi-daemon
+* avahi-daemon